cointop-sh/cointop/README.md

   - A: The supported fiat currencies for conversion are `AUD`, `BRL`, `CAD`, `CFH`, `CLP`, `CNY`, `CZK`, `DKK`, `EUR`, `GBP`, `HKD`, `HUF`, `IDR`, `ILS`, `INR`, `JPY`, `KRW`, `MXN`, `MYR`, `NOK`, `NZD`, `PLN`, `PHP`, `PKR`, `RUB`, `SEK`, `SGD`, `THB`, `TRY`, `TWD`, `USD`, and `ZAR`.

     The supported crypto currencies for conversion are `BTC` and `ETH`.

+    Please note that some APIs may have limited support for certain conversion formats.

 - Q: How do I save the selected currency to convert to?